- In Western Australia, the selling agent acts as a dual agent and represents both parties to the Contract.

 WA has introduced an additional stamp duty of 7% for foreign buyers as from 1st Jan 2019.

 There is a new penalty regime for breaches of the rules that apply to residential real estate purchased by foreign nationals and temporary residents.

 Western Australia has adopted a similar model of property buying to the one practiced in Canada.
 The property buying process in both countries is streamlined and similarities exist, but in practice Perth property buyers do not seem to get as fair a deal as Canadian buyers.
 The points below highlight some of the key differences:

 - Property buyers in Canada have the right to be represented by a buyer’s agent and do not have to pay for this right, as the buyer’s agent is entitled to share a portion of the fee paid to the listing agent.

 - Buyers in Western Australia have no such guaranteed right but can opt to pay for the service.
 Property Buyers Services is a Perth buyer’s agent who can help you negotiate a property on a NO PURCHASE-NO CHARGE principle.

 - A conjunctional sale (split commission sale between the selling and buying agents) in Western Australia is a discretionary and is left entirely to the selling agent’s judgment.

-- A conjunctional sale in Canada is mandatory, with the selling agent having no right to split the commission with the buyer’s agent.
-Not in Western Australia.
+- A conjunctional sale in Canada is mandatory where the selling agent has to split the commission with the buyer’s agent.
+Not in Western Australia!

 - A selling agent in Western Australia has the right to discriminate against a conjunctional buyer agent.